-Figure 5 demonstrates the same fields as Fig. 4 but in the stratosphere at the 2.5 (~40 km) and 50 hPa (~20 km) levels.
-The strong ridge observed over the North Atlantic in Fig. 4 is still evident at 50 hPa due to the elevated tropopause and anticyclone.
-As a result, the lower-stratospheric flow (~ 20 km) tends to be oriented in the same direction as the tropospheric jet around Greenland, favoring upward gravity wave propagation (see also Eastern Greenland and Iceland wind profiles in Fig. 6).
-Similar barotropic characteristic of the prevailing flow over central Greenland was also noted by Buss et al. [2004].
-In the upper stratosphere (2.5 hPa), the flow is predominantly circumpolar, but the vortex is slightly displaced toward Greenland (see also Fig. 2).
-The flow over the eastern Greenland coast is predominantly eastward at 1800 UTC.
+[22] Figure 5 demonstrates the same fields as Figure 4 but in the stratosphere at the 2.5 hPa (\sim 40 km) and 50 hPa (\sim 20 km) levels.
+The strong ridge observed over the North

+Atlantic in Figure 4 is still evident at 50 hPa because of the elevated tropopause and anticyclone.
+As a result, the lower stratospheric flow (\sim 20 km) tends to be oriented in the same direction as the tropospheric jet around Greenland, favoring upward gravity wave propagation (see also Eastern Greenland and Iceland wind profiles in Figure 6).
+Similar prevailing flow structure over central Greenland was also noted by Buss et al. [2004].
+In the upper stratosphere (2.5 hPa), the flow is predominantly circumpolar, but the vortex is slightly displaced toward Greenland (see also